JudicialCouncilOfCalifornia/trialcourt/docs/creating-new-sites.md

 ## Spin up a pantheon instance and add deployment tooling

 - `scripts/pantheon_new.sh [site] "[Label]"`
   - i.e. `scripts/pantheon_new.sh kings "Judicial Council | Kings"`
     - Keeping the Label consistently formatted helps to easily identify the site on Pantheon.
     - The Convention I've used is "Judicial Council | [site]" But capitalize the site.
   - **make sure [site] will pattern match to the identifying portion of the live url.**
     - i.e. www.kings.courts.ca.gov => `kings`
+    - If the site name ends up different from the subdomain, add a mapping later to /web/sites/sites.php
+      - $sites['www.diffname.courts.ca.gov'] = 'site';
+      - $sites['diffname.courts.ca.gov'] = 'site';

 This script will create a new Pantheon instance, initialize the Live environment, create multidev environments develop and stage for parallel git workflow and update the tooling files in the repo, required for deploying and managing the new site.